NCAR/HCR_configuration/docs/README_INSTALL_HCR_CONFIGS.md

   drx
 ```

-You need to specify the relevant host type.
+You will be prompted for the host type - specify the relevant one.

 ### Check the setup and links: